tailwindlabs/tailwindcss-setup-examples/examples/phoenix/README.md

     }

-Next step is to instruct Webpacker to use that file.
+Next step is to instruct Webpack to use that file.
 Edit `assets/webpack.config.js` and change the line

     use: [MiniCssExtractPlugin.loader, 'css-loader', 'postcss-loader']